dsblack0/sam-tri3/notes.md

      - used because you don't need to know the exact type when pushing in the data -> don't have to uncast/cast Object afterwards
      - enables application to any types of objects

+### Tech Talk Questions/Plans
+- How does Generic T work and how is using it helpful?
+     - so that you can reuse your one stack or queue for different data types
+     - used because you don't need to know the exact type when pushing in the data -> don't have to uncast/cast Object afterwards
+     - enables application to any types of objects
+- Challenge 1:

 ## Week 0
 ### Tech Talk 0: Data Structures
 - **Data structures** are methods of organizing data
      - variables, arrays, hashmaps,  tables, databases
 #### Programming Paradigms
 - an approach to be folowed for writing software applications
 - **Imperative Paradigm** = programming paradigm that uses statements that change program state